cdktf/cdktf-provider-okta/docs/appUserSchemaProperty.go.md

 - *Type:* *string

-SubSchema profile manager, if not set it will inherit its setting.
+Master priority for the user schema property.
+It can be set to `PROFILE_MASTER` or `OKTA`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_user_schema_property#master AppUserSchemaProperty#master}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_user_schema_property#master AppUserSchemaProperty#master}

 ---